Volument 1.0 • May 17, 2021

-A smarter take on website analytics
+A new take on website analytics

-After three years of intense work and a year-long beta, including sites from Digital Ocean, Shopify, and Flowplayer: Volument — “a privacy-friendly analytics for conversion optimization” is finally open for everyone.
+After three years of intense work and a year-long beta, including sites from Digital Ocean, Shopify, and Flowplayer: Volument — “a privacy-friendly analytics for conversion optimization” is now open for everyone.
 With 10k monthly sessions for free, we think it's the most powerful analytics for growing online.

 - Focus on traction, and how the visitors build awareness and interest, before taking action.
 Volument knows everything that happened prior the conversion, so you can start optimizing the causes.
 This is the main difference between Volument and others.

 - Custom data-model and tracking engine to understand the unique characteristics of a website traffic and visitor behavior.
+Volument is not just a pretty, new interface for Google Analytics (GA).

 - Privacy-friendly: Volument is compliant with GDPR, PERC, and CCPA so you can ditch that annoying cookie banner from welcoming your visitors.